jerturowetz/notes/to-do.md

 ## Various

-- Did i send perry a thank you card?
 - book a ruby show, after the 15th march - helen of joy, tugawar, hyesa etc, bet nwar, march of the worm &tugawar
 - Kate push present
 - SJ recording